adfinis/aem-docker/README.md

 AEM_6.X_Quickstart.jar & license.properties required in the project root

-Update the VERSION environment variable in .env for your version of the AEM_6.X_Quickstart.jar for example:
+Update the VERSION environment variable in the `.env` file for your version of the AEM_6.X_Quickstart.jar for example:
 ```
 VERSION=6.3